 What are the Symptoms of Muscular Dystrophy?

 According to the Mayo Clinic, there are many symptoms of muscular dystrophy that usually develop in early childhood between ages three and six.
-Depending on the type of muscular dystrophy that a person inherits, they may have slightly different symptoms that can begin in early adulthood and even later in life.
+Depending on the type or common forms of muscular dystrophy that a person inherits, they may have slightly different symptoms that can begin in early adulthood and even later in life.
 Here are some of the most common symptoms that a person can develop with muscular dystrophy.

 If a person is diagnosed with Myotonic muscular dystrophy, they may also have trouble relaxing their muscles when they contract.